2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/5_event-hub.md

     Hey {{ COMMUNITY REPRESENTATIVE }}, the date of your event is getting close!

     Could you please confirm that your hub environment is ready-to-go, and matches your hub's infrastructure setup, by ensuring the following things:
+    - [ ] Confirm that the "Event Info" above is correct
-    - [ ] Log-in and authentication works as-expected
+    - [ ] On your hub: log-in and authentication works as-expected
     - [ ] `nbgitpuller` links you intend to use resolve properly
-    - [ ] Your notebooks run as-expected
+    - [ ] Your notebooks and content run as-expected
     ```

     </details>

-- [ ] **1 day before event** A separate nodegroup is provisioned for the event
+- [ ] **1 day before event**, either a separate nodegroup is provisioned for the event or the cluster is scaled up.

 **During and after event**

 - [ ] Confirm event is finished.
-- [ ] Nodegroup created for the hub is decommissioned.
+- [ ] Nodegroup created for the hub is decommissioned / cluster is scaled down.
 - [ ] Hub decommissioned (if needed).
 - [ ] Debrief with community representative.
   - <details>